Working with Docker Registries

 Pulling private images

-To pull a private image from the internal Codefresh registry, again you mention the image by name and tag.
-In order for Codefresh to understand that you are talking about a private image you need to prepend the
+To pull a private image from one of your connected registries, again you mention the image by name and tag.
+In order for Codefresh to understand that you are talking about a private image you need to prepend the appropriate prefix of the registry domain.

-You can find the full name of any docker image by visiting your registry and looking at the URL field of any tag:
+You can find the full name of any docker image by visiting the image dashboard and looking at the URL field of any tag:

 Pulling images that were just built in the same pipeline